Green Infrastructure Guidelines for Corridor Projects: What You Need to Know

 Program branding helps garner both internal and community-wide support.
 Cities have used program-specific logos, promotional videos, native-language speaking brochures, interactive maps, and other program materials to familiarize the public and keep stakeholders abreast of the program’s progress and success.

-As Roach reminds clients, not all green infrastructure is created equal, so municipalities with well-established guidelines can place a greater priority on installations that fulfill the specific organization’s goals.
-“We also recognize that one size certainly does not fit all with regard to implementation.
-That’s why our approach is tailored to the specific needs of each urban community, as well as the regulatory requirements, zoning, rainfall patterns, soil types, topography, hydrology, and public interests of each project area,” she adds.
+As Roach reminds clients, "we recognize that one size certainly does not fit all with regard to implementation.
+That’s why our approach is tailored to the specific needs of each urban community, as well as the regulatory requirements, zoning, rainfall patterns, soil types, groundwater elevations, topography and public interests of each project area."